Mississippi and Alabama face a painful recovery after storms and a tornado killed 26

 Here is a look at some of the tornado damage in Rolling Fork, Mississippi from the storm on March 24, 2023. #mswx pic.twitter.com/gRZfySOjdd— msema (@MSEMA) March 26, 2023

 Secretary of Homeland Security Alejandro Mayorkas traveled to Mississippi on Sunday and met with Gov. Tate Reeves and other officials to assess the damage.
-Emergency workers were also preparing for more severe weather on Sunday, with thunderstorms, hail and additional tornadoes in the forecast.
+Emergency workers were also preparing for more severe weather, with thunderstorms, hail and additional tornadoes in the forecast.

 On Saturday, Reeves declared a state of emergency and shared images on social media of rescue workers and others helping in the recovery effort throughout the day.